 In the Mood for More Doxie Mixes?

 In case what you read about the Dachshund mixed with Great Dane didn’t sound like an ideal pup for you, take a look at other Doxie cross-breeds in the table below.
-Before we bid adieu, have a blast with some of the funniest Dachshund memes we could find!
+Before we bid adieu, have a blast with some of the funniest Dachshund memes and gifts we could find!

 - Beauchesne, Ryan.
 Crusoe, the Celebrity Dachshund: Adventures of the Wiener Dog Extraordinaire.
 Griffin Publishing, 2015.